 The relevance of this question lies in the structure of the insurance industry and its broader implications for financial stability.
 Insurers hold a significant proportion of corporate bonds in the market, and decisions made by asset managers on behalf of multiple insurance companies could lead to portfolio overlap.
-Therefore, a sudden shift in the market, even if it is triggered by a subset of bonds, could lead to simultaneous portfolio losses for many insurers.
-Furthermore, if having the same asset manager consistently leads to more similar portfolios and trades, concentrated influence of asset mangers could amplify herding behavior in financial markets.
+Therefore, a sudden shift in the market, even if triggered by a subset of bonds, could lead to simultaneous portfolio losses for many insurers.
+Furthermore, if having the same asset manager consistently leads to more similar portfolios and trades, concentrated influence of asset managers could amplify herding behavior in financial markets.
 Herding, in turn, may undermine financial stability during downturns even when individual insurance companies have a relatively small impact on the market.

 We answer this question through an empirical analysis using a rich dataset of insurance companies' corporate bond holdings, as well as previously untapped regulatory data on asset managers of insurance companies.
 Using this data, we first calculate the cosine similarity of portfolios between pairs of life insurers, which allows us to measure the degree of overlap in the corporate bonds held by different insurance companies.
 Cosine similarity, a popular measure in computer science that has recently made inroads to finance, provides a numerical representation of how closely aligned two portfolios are, with a value of one indicating identical portfolios and zero indicating no overlap (Girardi et al. 2021).
-We then create the key explanatory variable in this analysis: whether two insurers share the same asset manager, which we derive from asset management disclosures.
-These disclosures include asset managers' names and identification numbers (Central Registration Depository Codes), enabling us to track whether insurers have listed the same asset managers over time.
-These codes also allow us to manually identify broker and dealers and separate them from investment advisors, as the latter are more directly involved with asset management and have a fiduciary duty whereas broker/dealers simply execute the trades.
-Our results suggest that sharing the same manager increases an insurer pair's portfolio similarity by about 20% and its trade similarity by about 55%.
+We then create the key explanatory variable in this analysis: whether two insurers share an asset manager, which we derive from asset management disclosures.
+These disclosures include asset managers' names and identification numbers (Central Registration Depository Codes), enabling us to track whether insurers have listed the same asset managers.
+These codes also allow us to manually identify broker/dealers and separate them from investment advisors, as the latter are more directly involved with asset management and have a fiduciary duty whereas broker/dealers simply execute trades.
+Our results suggest that sharing an asset manager increases an insurer pair's portfolio similarity by about 20% and its trade similarity by about 55%.

 We control for several factors that could confound the results, such as the possibility that insurers belonging to the same group share investment strategies as well as asset managers, or that there are time trends that drive asset manager choice as well as portfolio decisions.
 By including fixed effects that capture these confounding factors, we isolate the specific effect of sharing an asset manager from these factors.
-As an additional robustness test, we obtain similar results when we replace the dummy variable capturing whether the insurers have the same asset manager with a continuous variable capturing the similarity of insurers' asset manager rosters.
+As an additional robustness test, we obtain similar results when we replace the dummy variable capturing whether the insurers share an asset manager with a continuous variable capturing the similarity of insurers' asset manager rosters.

-Nevertheless, there may still be endogeneity concerns - for example, our results might be driven by similar investment motives of insurers who then end up hiring the same manager to implement their strategy, rather than the manager driving the investment strategy.
-We explicitly address such endogeneity concerns by manually collecting data about closures of asset managers.
-We show that the portfolio similarity of insurers declines following the closure of a shared asset manager, an event that is exogenous to the portfolio choice of the insurance companies.
+Nevertheless, there may still be endogeneity concerns - for example, our results might be driven by similar investment motives of insurers who then end up hiring the same manager to implement their strategy, rather than the manager driving their investment strategy.
+We explicitly address such endogeneity concerns by leveraging closures of asset managers.
+These events are exogenous to individual insurers' portfolio strategies and provide a natural experiment that disrupts manager commonality among insurance companies.
+After manually collecting data about these closures, we show that insurers' portfolio similarity declines following an exogenous drop in asset manager commonality caused by the closure of a shared manager.